rackerlabs/rackspace-how-to/content/cloud-block-storage/troubleshoot-a-cloud-block-storage-volume-in-read-only-mode.md

 product: Cloud Block Storage
 product_url: cloud-block-storage
 ---
-If your Cloud Block Storage volume has entered read-only mode, you need to unmount the volume, run a file system check, then remount the volume to get it back into read-write mode.
+If your Cloud Block Storage volume enters read-only mode, you need to unmount the volume, run a file system check, then remount the volume to get it back into read-write mode.
 This article shows you how to perform these tasks.